Getting the Go-Ahead

 Two or more intravenous (IV) lines

-These give your child fluid and medicines during and after the surgery.
-Your child will have one or more IVs for two to three days, until he is eating and able to take medicines by mouth.
+These lines give your child fluid and medicines during and after the surgery.
+Your child will have one or more IVs for two to three days, until your child is eating and able to take medicines by mouth.

 A drainage tube